Full question:

 Answer:

-There is no generic form for use in all states that can be guaranteed to comply with the laws of all states, as statutes vary by state.
-A power of attorney that complies with the laws of the state may appoint a person who resides outside the state as the agent (attorney-in-fact) for the principal (person making the power of attorney).
-A power of attorney is governed by the law of the jurisdiction where the actions of the attorney-in-fact will be performed.
-Usuallly, this is where the property of the principal is located.
-It is generally not recommended to appoint an agent who resides in a different jurisdiction, unless the property or assets involved are also in the different jurisdiction.
-When the agent will be acting in more than one jurisdiction, separate powers of attorney for each jurisdiction are recommended.
-Therefore, if the person has assets in New York, or the agent may be conducting transactions with entities in Florida a power of attorney for New York or Florida may be advisable.
+There isn't a universal form for all states that guarantees compliance with state laws, as these laws vary.
+A power of attorney can appoint someone living outside the state as the agent (attorney-in-fact) for the principal (the person granting the power).
+The power of attorney is governed by the laws of the jurisdiction where the agent will act, typically where the principal's property is located.
+It is generally not advisable to appoint an agent from a different jurisdiction unless the property or assets involved are also in that jurisdiction.
+If the agent will be acting in multiple jurisdictions, separate powers of attorney for each jurisdiction are recommended.
+Therefore, if the principal has assets in New York or if transactions may involve entities in Florida, a power of attorney specific to New York or Florida may be advisable.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.